needle-mirror/com.unity.physics/Documentation~/collision_queries.md

 ### Ray Cast

-Ray cast queries use a point and direction as their input and produce a set of hit results.
+Ray cast queries use start and end points as their input and produce a set of hit results.

-Lower level ray cast routines against surfaces have a slightly different output.
+Lower level ray cast routines against primitives have a slightly different input.
 They do not compute the surface intersection point explicitly for efficiency reasons.
-Instead, for a ray of origin,`O`, and direction (including distance), `D`, they return a hit fraction, `f`, which can be used later to compute the hit position if needed using `O + (D * f)`.
+Instead, given a ray of origin,`O`, and displacement (combining direction & distance), `D`, they return a hit fraction, `f`, which can be used later to compute the hit position if needed using `O + (D * f)`.
 See [RayCast.cs](..\Unity.Physics\Collision\Queries\Raycast.cs) for more details

-Ray intersection starting inside spheres, capsules, box and convex shapes do not report an intersection as the ray leaves the volume.
+Note: Rays starting inside primitives (spheres, capsules, box and convex shapes) confirm a hit at the starting point, but do not report another intersection as the ray leaves the volume.

 ### Collider Cast

-Collider casts sweep a collider along a ray stopping at the first point of contact with another collider.
+Collider casts sweep a collider along a line segment stopping at the first point of contact with another collider.
 These queries can be significantly more expensive than performing a ray cast.
 In the image below you can see the results (magenta) of casting a collider (orange) against other colliders in the world (yellow)

 ![collider_cast](images/collider_cast_queries.gif)

 Collider cast inputs are
 - **Collider** : A reference to the collider to cast
-- **Position** : The initial position of the collider
+- **Orientation** : The orientation of the collider
-- **Orientation** : The initial orientation of the collider
+- **Start** : The initial position of the collider
-- **Direction** : The direction to cast and distance.
+- **End** : The final position the collider should be swept to

 ### Distance query

-Distance queries or closest point queries are often used to determine proximity to surfaces.
+Distance queries, or closest point queries, are often used to determine proximity to surfaces.
 The image below shows the results (magenta points) of a distance query between the query collider (orange) and the rest of the collision world (yellow).
 You can see that not all queries return a result for all shapes.
 This is because the query has specified a maximum range which helps control the computational cost of the query.

 ![Closest_Points](images/closest_points_all_hits.gif)

 Distance query inputs include

-- **Collider** : (Optional) If present then this distance query is between pairs of surfaces.
-If absent then we are performing a closest point query to a fixed point in world space.
-- **Position** : The position of the collider to use as the source of the query or the point in world space to query from.
-- **Orientation** : The initial orientation of the collider.
-- **Filter** : For point queries this allows you to specify a collision filter
-- **MaxDistance** : points further than this range are not considered.
-Try to keep this value as small as possible for your needs for best performance.
+You can perform a distance query with a collider positioned and orientated in space, or simply from a specific point.
+See [Distance.cs](..\Unity.Physics\Collision\Queries\Distance.cs) for more details about the input structures.

 ## Region queries